-Press UP and DOWN ARROWS to highlight and select tool numbers (row numbers).
-You can type tool information only in a highlighted row.
-Highlight the appropriate row and type the values.
+Press UP and DOWN arrows to highlight and select tool numbers (row numbers).
+You can enter tool information only in a highlighted row.
+Highlight the appropriate row and enter the values.
 The information on the highlighted row is also displayed at the bottom of the screen (Active Row Display) for easy reading.
-The cursor marks the location of information to be typed.
+The cursor marks the location of information to be entered.